ImperialCollegeLondon/openFrame/README.md

 ## Where to find information

 ### [CAD designs](https://github.com/ImperialCollegeLondon/openFrame/tree/main/openFrame%20CAD)
 The CAD files for the openFrame components licensed under the permissive version of the CERN Open Hardware License Version 2 can be found in the folder called [openFrame CAD](https://github.com/ImperialCollegeLondon/openFrame/tree/main/openFrame%20CAD).
-This folder also contains suggested specifications for fabrication of these components.
+The [part description PDFs](https://github.com/ImperialCollegeLondon/openFrame/tree/main/openFrame%20part%20description%20PDFs) folder contains important information such as hole tapping data, as well as suggested specification information relevant for fabrication of these components.

 ### [Assembly instructions](https://github.com/ImperialCollegeLondon/openFrame/wiki)
 As they become available, assembly instructions for creating an openFrame-based epifluorescence microscope will be found in the [wiki](https://github.com/ImperialCollegeLondon/openFrame/wiki) for this repo.
 Please note that as the system is modular and extensible, a much larger range of configurations are possible, but it is not feasible to document the assembly of every possible permutation.